UniCT-ARSLab/Democle/README.md

-# democle
+# DEMOCLE
-DEclarative Multi-agent Open C-Language Engine
+# DEclarative Multi-agent Open C-Language Engine

+## Installation

+Clone the repository by using: